Newly Qualified Teacher (NQT) Registration Process 2021

 On receipt of this information the Council can commence the registration process.
 We kindly ask that you do not contact the Council for status reports during the registration process as this will delay the processing of all registrations.

-If you are currently registered with the Council under another route, you do not have to do anything now with the exception of Language students (see residency & linguistic competence requirements below).
+If you are already registered with the Council under another route, you do not have to do anything now with the exception of Language students (see Residency & Linguistic Competence Requirements below).
 We will be in contact with you if we require further information.
 Otherwise, your registration will be updated, and the Council will issue a revised Certificate of Registration.
 You will receive an email when complete.
 Please note your registration number will not change and there is no requirement to submit an additional registration fee or to re-apply for Garda vetting (for registration purposes).

 Registering for the first time

-If you are registering for the first time or was registered but did not renew your registration (left the register) it is important to submit the required documentation to avoid any delay in registration.
+If you are registering for the first time it is important to submit the required documentation to avoid any delay in registration.
 Please refer to requirements below:

 You are required to submit full academic transcripts for your undergraduate qualification in the following scenarios: